chrismpettyjohn/instinct-revised/docs/docs/API Libraries/Core Modules/Users/User Bans.md

 ### REST API

 #### Create Ban
-Creates a new ban for users with the `Maanage Bans` scope
+Creates a new ban for users with the `Manage Bans` scope
 ```
 POST /api/users/bans
 {